rdharini2001/Camera-Based-6D-Robot-Pose/README.md

-# RBCCPS - Nokia Project 2023
+# Implementation of the paper - Leveraging Fixed Infrastructure Cameras for Collaborative Multi-View Perception for Indoor Autonomous Mobile Robots